quantify-os/quantify-scheduler/docs/user_guide.md

 - Qubits are represented by strings.

 (sec-user-guide-quantum-device)=
 ### Quantum-device layer

 The quantum-device layer describes waveforms and acquisition protocols applied to a device.
 These waveforms can be used to implement the idealized operations expressed on the quantum-circuit layer, or can be used without specifying a corresponding representation at the quantum-circuit layer.

-(sec-user-guide-pulses-acq-protocols)=
+(sec-user-guide-pulses-acq-operations)=

-#### Pulses and acquisition protocols
+#### Pulses and acquisition operations

 The pulse-level description typically contains parameterization information, such as amplitudes, durations and so forth required to synthesize the waveform on control hardware.
+{mod}`~quantify_scheduler.operations.pulse_library` module contains
-The {mod}`~quantify_scheduler.operations.pulse_library` contains a collection of commonly used pulses.
+a collection of commonly used pulses.

-Measurements are represented as acquisition protocols.
+Measurements are decomposed into pulses and acquisition operations.
-Acquisition protocols describe the processing steps to perform on an acquired signal in order to interpret it.
+Similarly to pulse operations, acquisition operations contain their timing information and correspondent {ref}`acquisition protocols <sec-user-guide-acquisition-protocols>`.
+{mod}`~quantify_scheduler.operations.acquisition_library` module contains
-The {mod}`~quantify_scheduler.operations.acquisition_library` contains a collection of commonly used acquisition protocols.
+a collection of commonly used acquisition operations.

 (sec-user-guide-ports-clocks)=
 #### Ports and clocks

 To specify *where* an operation is applied, the quantum-device layer description needs to specify both the location in physical space as well as in frequency space.